stefanZorcic/scaling-book/gpus.md

 | Leaf (SU) |      256       |         32          |                 25.6                 |                12.8                 |             400             |
 |   Spine   |      1024      |          4          |                 51.2                 |                51.2                 |             400             |

 We use the term "Collective Bandwidth" to describe the effective bandwidth at which we can egress either the GPU or the node.
-It’s also the bisection bandwidth * 2 / N.
+It’s also the $\text{bisection bandwidth} * 2 / N$.

 <p markdown=1 class="takeaway">**Takeaway:** beyond the node level, the cost of an AllGather or AllReduce on B bytes is roughly $B / W_\text{node egress}$, which is $B / \text{400e9}$ on an H100 DGX SuperPod.
 The overall topology is a fat tree designed to give constant bandwidth between any two pairs of nodes.</p>